Posts

 Image

 The list of albums turning 20 this year makes me feel really, really old.
 Earlier this week, I covered the youth group classic The Beautiful Letdown .
 Anberlin released their debut record Blueprints for the Black Market , which also made a huge impact on my teenage life.
-But then there were albums that came out that year that I didn’t listen to until later.
+But then some albums came out that year that I didn’t listen to until later.
 I had known Copeland from their first low-budget video “ Walking Downtown ,” but it wasn’t until their third record, Eat, Sleep, Repeat , that I started listening to the band.
-The spring of ‘06 when I was about to graduate from high school I started buying Copeland’s CDs, picking them up on discount if I could from Best Buy.
-The first two records were perfect late spring/summer listening.
+In the spring of ‘06 when I was about to graduate from high school I started buying Copeland’s CDs, picking them up on discount if I could from Best Buy.
+The first two records were perfect for late spring/summer listening.
 I AM STARVED FOR HER ATTENTION .
 Copeland’s Beneath Medicine Tree has the most delicate lyrics of all Copeland records.
-The loose concept of the album deals with the death of lead singer Aaron Marsh ’s grandmother and the hospitalization of h
+The loose concept of the album deals with the death of lead singer Aaron Marsh ’s grandmother and the hospitalization of his g

 "Winding Ivy" by The Lulls in Traffic, Wednesday, March 23, 2022